-From hot desks and Zoom rooms to holographic-style meetings, big changes in the workplace are on the way.
+From hot desks and Zoom rooms to holographic-style meetings, significant changes in the workplace are on the way.

 And why not?
-If anything, the past year has proved that the majority of work can be done from anywhere, minus the long commute.
+If anything, the past year has proved that most work can be done from anywhere, minus the long commute.

 What is hybrid work?

 The hybrid work model blends remote work with on-premises working.
-It means, staff can mostly decide what days they want to work from home and when they want to be in the office.
-One of the benefits of hybrid working is that it can lower the degree of isolation that remote workers might feel.
-It works best for professionals that want the flexibility of remote working as well as the collaboration, and culture of a physical office space.
+It means staff can mostly decide what days they want to work from home and when to be in the office.
+One of the benefits of hybrid working is that it can lower the isolation that remote workers might feel.
+It works best for professionals who want the flexibility of remote working and the collaboration and culture of physical office space.

 Building on the benefits made from remote work

-Despite the discomfort and uncertainty, finance leaders are positive about what lies ahead, emerging from the pandemic with a different mindset.
-When asked about the outlook of their firms, the CFO Survey found that on a scale of 0 to 100, the average level of optimism amongst CFOs was just over 73.
+Finance leaders are optimistic about what lies ahead despite the discomfort and uncertainty emerging from the pandemic with a different mindset.
+A recent CFO Survey found that on a scale of 0 to 100, the average level of optimism amongst CFOs was just over 73.

 One survey found that a vast majority, 78% of accountants, agree that remote work has boosted productivity.
 58% say this is because of fewer distractions.

-Finance teams are often bogged down by manual tasks such as approvals, follow-ups and data entry.
+Finance teams get bogged down by manual tasks such as approvals, follow-ups, and data entry.
 With the remote work limitations, companies had to adopt alternatives to keep workflows moving in all departments.
 Automation was the popular alternative benefiting all areas of finance, including risk assessments and audits.

 Enhancing growth with automation